maxbiostat/Student_projects/MSc/README.md

 The project will work along two axes: (i) realistically simulating sparse-but-correlated design matrices and (ii) developing memory-efficient implementations that scale with dimension.

+Skills to be developed: Stan and C++ programming, Bayesian statistics, Variable selection.
 This is joint work with [Aki Vehtari](https://users.aalto.fi/~ave/).

 References: